koalacreations/kCharge-Control/backend/API Specification.md

 * Every 3-10 seconds the jCharge Control server **must** send out a `hello` packet to the broadcast address on port `54321`.
 * Once a testing device receives a `hello` packet, it **should** attempt to open a websocket connection to the IP address and port included in the `hello` packet.
 * A testing device **must** send a `helloServer` packet before any other packets after opening a websocket connection.
-* A jCharge backend server **may** choose to close the websocket connection, or, wait for a valid `hello` packet before attempting to parse any more packets from that device.
+* A jCharge backend server **may** choose to close the websocket connection, or, wait for a valid `helloServer` packet before attempting to parse any more packets from that device.

 ## Command Definitions
 Each command definition below is a valid jCharge Control command.
 Any commands *not* listed below **must** be ignored.
 The title of each command definition should be used in the `command` key and the object listed under each title should be used in the `payload` key of the jCharge Control Packet.
 Each command **should** only be sent to the devices listed under each command (ie only to server or only to a device).